umbraco/UmbracoDocs/Contribute/Code-samples/index.md

 The articles in the Umbraco Documentation can in most cases benefit from relevant code samples to support the written text.

-In this article you will find some best practices which outline how we recommend formatting and using code samples, and you will also find definitions and examples of the 3 most often used sample types in the Umbraco Documentation.
+In this article you will find some best practices which outline how we recommend formatting and using code samples, and you will also find definitions and examples of the most used types of code samples in the Umbraco Documentation.

 ## Best practices

-In order to ensure the quality and consistence of all the various code samples in the Umbraco Documentation, we have outlined a set of best practices that we highly recommend that you follow, when writing articles.
+In order to ensure the quality and consistence of all the various code samples in the Umbraco Documentation, we have outlined a set of best practices that we highly recommend that you follow, when adding code snippets to articles.

 * Add a clear description
 * Use code comments